 If you're lucky, as a child, your family, or members of it, own a dog which you love.
 The loss of it does not compare however to the loss of the dog that is yours.
 You know its yours when you sign the vets unspoken prescripton and as it says, at that point it is very much your own affair.

-My heart has been torn three times now and still I've just given it again to a fourth.
+My heart has been torn seven times now and still I've given it again to an eigth and ninth.

 Do I feel special?